timcmartin/recipes-bak/mains/pancakes.md

 * 2 eggs
 * Whisk
 * 1/2 tsp vanilla extract
-* 1.5 cup milk added slowly as you whisk
+* 1.5 cup milk, whisk while adding

 ## Directions
 1. Combine wet and dry ingredients and stir gently to combine, leaving lumps is okay.
-2. Let it sit for 15-20 minutes.﻿
+2. Let it sit for 10-15 minutes.